deeppavlov/chatsky/docs/source/index.rst

 - **Component:** This module contains the :py:class:`.PipelineComponent` class.
    This class represents an individual component in a pipeline.

-- **Extra Handler:** This module contains an :py:class:`.ExtraHandler` class that can be used to handle additional functionality or features that are not included in the standard pipeline classes.
+- **Extra Handler:** This module contains an extra handlers that can be used to handle additional functionality or features that are not included in the standard pipeline classes.

 - **Pipeline:** This module contains the :py:class:`.Pipeline` class.
 This class represents the main pipeline of